udecode/editor-protocol/README.md

 ## Getting Started

+- The [Protocol](https://github.com/udecode/editor-protocol/issues/1), Docs and Specs format is using issues to leverage the activity log.
+- The Protocol is composed of Docs.
+- Each Doc is a list of Spec related to a subject (e.g. paragraph).
-You can find out the Protocol in the [docs folder](https://github.com/udecode/editor-protocol/tree/main/docs).
-Each Doc is composed of Specs, each Spec should be mappable to one Unit Test (_"when..., it should be..."_), not less, not more.
-Each Spec can start with a link to an issue to trace the discussion and development around it.
+- Each Spec should be mappable to one Unit Test (_"when..., it should be..."_), not less, not more.

-The large Docs will get split into smaller and decoupled Docs over time.
+- Anyone can create Docs and Specs.
+- Maintainers will link the new Docs and Specs to the Protocol Docs.
+- If a Doc gets too big, it will be split into smaller Docs.

 ## Usage